Succession planning: Beginner’s guide to proven success

 6. Integrating succession planning into the company’s recruitment strategy

-Why is succession planning useful in HR?
+Why is Succession Planning Useful in HR?

 HR departments typically have greater clarity regarding the organisation’s strengths and weaknesses.
 As such, they are in the best position to help manage successful succession planning.